 02 of 07

-In French, the word "culture" has a broader sense that refers to the universal right for all to be exposed to the arts, sciences, and humanities, and to that end, the government funnels lots of funds into making "la culture" accessible to all.
+In French, the word "culture" means more than it does in English: it has a broader sense that refers to the universal right for all to be exposed to the arts, sciences, and humanities.
+To that end, the government funnels significant funds into making "la culture" accessible to all.
 Many Paris museums offer entirely free admission at all times, while others, including the Louvre and the Musée d'Orsay, are free for all every first Sunday of the month.

 03 of 07